 What happens if the project doesn’t reach its funding target?

 100-days.net operates on the principle of “all or nothing”.
-If a project doesn’t achieve its target amount within 100 days, all contributions will be returned to the Boosters (minus third party fees) and for you this means “easy come, easy go”.
+If a project doesn’t achieve its target amount within the project duration, all contributions will be returned to the Boosters (minus third party fees) and for you this means “easy come, easy go”.

 Can my project be extended / shortened?

 If your project hits its funding target before the end of the 100-day period, you can continue to promote your project and generate surplus funding.
 Explain what you are going to do with the surplus money on your project website.
 In exceptional cases, a project may be shortened or extended (a maximum of 20 extra days).

 As a Project Initiator, can I delete my account?